Chisom-Ojiaku/Chisom-Ojiaku/README.md

 ## Hi there 👋 I am working on the total and average recoveries cases based on the covid 19 data set.
-This research is for nigeria covid case and was group into regions, nigeria has 6 region and from this analysis southwest region has the highest recovery case.
+This research is for nigeria covid case and was group into regions, nigeria has 6 region and from this analysis southwest regions has the highest recovery case.

 <!--